sniper00/moon/README.md

 [![windows-vs2022](https://github.com/sniper00/moon/actions/workflows/windows-vs2022.yml/badge.svg)](https://github.com/sniper00/moon/actions/workflows/windows-vs2022.yml)

 # Moon
-Moon is a lightweight online game server framework implement with actor model.
-One thread may have 1-N service(luaVM), they use message queue for communication.
+Moon is a lightweight game server framework based on the actor model.
+One worker thread can have one or multiple actors (services), which communicate with each other through message queues.
 There are many features for game server development:

 - Less core code, easy to learn
 - Cross-platform (Windows, Linux, MacOS)